By Philip Hayden, 10th August 2018

 Especially when first starting a business, founders can find it very difficult to stay on top of all of the modern demands placed on a business through the ease of modern communication.
 One way in which a business can stay on top of things would be to use a Virtual Office service.

 Virtual Office services come in various formats and levels.
 Elements like Ledger Management services, phone answering/call divert can be coupled with mail forwarding and scanning if required.
 A Virtual Office can be tailored to the needs of your business and provide round the clock support services to allow you to greater focus on growing your business.

-Company Bureau are delighted to cover a vast amount of support services under one roof.
-We can provide a one-stop shop for company startup advice or support you may need in your entrepreneurial journey.
+Company Bureau is delighted to cover a vast amount of support services under one roof.
+We can provide a one-stop-shop for Irish start-up company advice or support you may need in your entrepreneurial journey.
 Should you require any further information on the Company Secretary, Tax Registration, Accountancy, Shareholders Agreements, Virtual Office services or any kind of general compliance and legal advice, feel free to contact us at firstname.lastname@example.org or the office on 01 6461625